-If your baby seems fussy at feeding, stop and burp your baby and than begin feeding again.
+If your baby seems fussy at feeding, stop and burp your baby and then begin feeding again.
 Try burping baby every 5 min if you are breastfeeding or early ounce if you are bottle feeding.

 Studies have shown that lying baby on the left and baby on his tummy helped reduce reflux significantly.
-These should ONLY be done when baby is awake under continuous monitoring.
-These positions should be avoided during sleep due to the increased SIDS risk.
+These should ONLY be done when the baby is awake under continuous monitoring and should be avoided during sleep due to the increased SIDS risk.

-Probiotics can boost health of the gut thereby improves digestion.
+Probiotics can boost the health of the gut thereby improving digestion.
 Including me, some mothers have seen improvement in acid reflux symptoms after feeding probiotic supplements (L.reuteri) to their babies.

-Some moms have also benefited from use of Nat Phos a natural cell salt for acid reflux in their babies.
+Some moms have also benefited from the use of Nat Phos a natural cell salt for acid reflux in their babies.
 Nat Phos 6X is a natural cell salt that aids with digestion.
 Some babies don’t make enough of it.